alebon/caladesi-framework/caladesi-orientdb/README.md

 class ShipEntity extends OrientGraphEntity with UuidPk {

-  // We want the ship to have a name that we can search for object name extends StringField(this) extends FulltextIndexed
+  // We want the ship to have a name that we can search for object name extends StringField(this) with FulltextIndexed

+  object uniqueTag extends StringField(this) with ExactIndexed

   // Color of the ship
   object color extends StringField(this)